hautonjt/hautonjt.github.io/pipeline.md

 # Configuring Beats Agents

 Now, we will be deploying our Filebeat, Metricbeat, and Packetbeat agents.
-Out of the box, Beats supports Kubernetes natively, but we also want to gather metrics from the Prometheus exporters in Monarch.
+Out of the box, Filebeat, Metricbeat, and Packetbeat all supports Kubernetes natively and can gather data from Kubernetes automatically, but we also want to gather metrics from our custom Prometheus exporters in Monarch.

-To do this, we will need a configure Metricbeat to find the Prometheus endpoints.
+To do this, we will need to explicitly configure Metricbeat to find the Prometheus endpoints.

 ---